 With a summer packed with sporting events and festivals, brands like Adidas are eager to spend their marketing budget on sponsorships that not only reflect their brand and company ethos, but also engage their consumers in a fun and innovative way.
 Brands want campaigns to connect with their audience on an emotional level and for their audience to share this experience with friends and family on social media through photographs and videos, thus increasing the brand’s share of voice on social media.

 In a recent article, leading sports brand Adidas proclaimed itself as the most shareable brand amongst its closest rivals on social media.

-After analysing social media platforms, Adidas found that they had generated over 1.6 million shares between the Champions League final, The Copa America and the Euro’s 2016 tournaments.
+After analyzing social media platforms, Adidas found that they had generated over 1.6 million shares between the Champions League final, The Copa America, and the Euro’s 2016 tournaments.
 The Euro’s alone generated 1.17m shares which was “more than twice the number of the next biggest brand”.

 Visual brand insights are becoming increasingly important for marketers and show four clear benefits that may otherwise be missed.

-1: Visual brand insights allow your brand to understand the full picture of what is being said and can act sharply and rectify any negative sentiment being associated.
+1: Visual brand insights allow your brand to understand the full picture of what is being said and can act sharply to rectify any negative sentiment being associated.

 2: Your brand can quantify how influential your content is around sponsored events.
 Being able to detect your logo anywhere it appears allows you to make the most of your brand power and to monitor your brand spend.